stuart-knock/docs/UserGuide/DataExchange.rst

 Export/Import Data
 ------------------

-Apart from exchanging projects between TVB instances, there is another option to transfer data, but at a lower level - that is to exchange only data types (generated during 'Simulation' or 'Analyze').
+Apart from exchanging projects between |TVB| instances, there is another option to transfer data, but at a lower level - that is to exchange only **datatypes** (generated during 'Simulation' or 'Analyze').